HaiboWang1992/RETester/README.md

 This repository consists of two folders: dataset, and transferability_study.

 ### dataset
-We put the dataset into this folder.
+The dataset is in this folder.
 There are five files, each represents the bug reports from different refactoring tools and bug tracker systems.
 1. Eclipse_bug_reports_from_bugzilla.csv: Eclipse refactoring bug reports from Bugzilla.
 2. Eclipse_bug_reports_from_github.csv: Eclipse refactoring bug reports from GitHub.